Pillar guide · 14 min read

 LLM reasoning layer

 Anthropic Claude Sonnet 4.5 for most deployments because of its calibration on uncertainty.
 OpenAI GPT-4o for speed-sensitive use cases.
 Gemini 2.5 Pro for certain multimodal or long-context workflows.
-We rarely use a single model — most deployments route different tasks to different models based on latency and accuracy requirements.
+We rarely use a single model.
+Most deployments route different tasks to different models based on latency and accuracy needs.

 Text-to-speech